DSimonne/PhdThesis/Readme.md

 Nomenclature: https://www.overleaf.com/learn/latex/Nomenclatures

 # TODO
+* recheck literature for pt 100 oxide
+* van spronsen oxidation pt 111 at 1 to 5 bar !!! also 8x8, no xps
+* li pt 100 100mbar !! do they see pt3o4 ?
+* seriani reshaping nanoparticles

 * Emphasize in situ and operando
 * Emphasize Pt oxides
 * Check if line profiles are really biased from ER